-Join us for the first ever West Coast atrocities prevention summit.
-The weekend-long conference will be held at the University of Southern California April 1 & 2 of this year.
+Our first ever West Coast atrocities prevention summit was held at the University of Southern California April 1 & 2, 2017.

-Come explore these questions and more at this weekend-long conference featuring expert panels, film screenings, and advocacy workshops to learn how to move from rhetoric to real action when it comes to preventing mass atrocities.
-Learn about ongoing mass atrocities throughout the world and how the U.S. government can play a stronger role in preventing atrocities.
-And most importantly-how you can take action.
-Connect with other passionate community leaders and activists working to protect human rights in the U.S. and abroad.
+We explored these questions and more at the weekend-long conference featuring expert panels, film screenings, and advocacy workshops to learn how to move from rhetoric to real action when it comes to preventing mass atrocities.
+We also discussed how to take action.

 David Kaye (keynote), UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression, Director, International Justice Clinic, University of California Irvine